1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

 28. Ch34.0 ORGANIZING HASKELL CODE WITH MODULES
     1. You  have  a  type  for  books  and  a  type  for  magazines.
-Each  has  thesame field names, but they represent different things.
+Each  has  the same field names, but they represent different things.
 Both types are written using record syntax, which creates a problem.
 Record syntax automatically creates accessor functions title and price.
 Unfortunately, this causes an error because you’re attempting to define two functions of the same name.
         ```
         data Book = Book
                 { title :: String